 It can be common for feelings of loneliness to develop in to having negative thoughts about yourself.
 Feeling lonely can be worrying and stressful and can cause you to feel low.

 Make sure you are eating enough and eating colourful foods!
 If you feel lonely and low it can be difficult to find the energy to look after yourself properly.
 Start small by eating one colourful thing today.

 Go outside.
 Going for a walk and finding some nature can really help lift your mood and help you to feel connected.
 Enjoy the silence or put your headphones in and listen to your favourite music or podcast.

-Get some zzz’s If your loneliness feels overwhelming you might struggle to sleep.If this is a real problem for you, take a look at our sleep page [LINK]
+Get some zzz’s If your loneliness feels overwhelming you might struggle to sleep.If this is a real problem for you, take a look at our page about sleep.

 Avoid drugs and alcohol They may seem fun at the time but if you use drugs or alcohol to try and cope with your lonely feelings they will end up making you feel worse in the long run.